+Why do cats hate dogs?
 Some cats hate dogs, and their interactions consist mainly of hissing, chasing and barking.
 This is in direct contrast to more than a few cases of canine-kitty love, so there must be reasons why some cats hate dogs while other felines live in perfect harmony with their puppy friends.
-Let’s take a look at where the rivalry stems from — and steps to overcome it:
+Let’s take a look at the answer to the question “Why do cats hate dogs?” and some steps to overcome the bad feelings!

 Additionally, dogs have an innate “in your face” attitude — they’re your immediate best friend.
 Cats, on the other hand, tend to hang back and assess a situation before extending their friendship.